Skip to Content

 • Kitchen tongs, stirring and serving spoons.

-Creamy chicken and bacon pasta with crispy bacon bits.
+Creamy white wine chicken and crispy bacon pasta made with linguine.

 Yield: 2 Servings